 But what exactly is this solar tax credit, and what does it mean for the way solar energy can impact your taxes in Riverside?

 “The federal solar tax credit, also known as the investment tax credit (ITC), allows you to deduct 26 percent of the cost of installing a solar energy system from your federal taxes.
 The ITC applies to both residential and commercial systems, and there is no cap on its value.
 Thanks to the ITC, the average . . . shopper saves thousands of dollars on the cost of going solar in 2020.”

 Qualifying for this tax credit is pretty simple: you just have to own the home and the solar energy system.
 And it gets even better.
 If “you don’t have enough tax liability to claim the entire credit in one year, you can ‘roll over’ the remaining credits into future years for as long as the tax credit is in effect.”

 Really, everything about this is good – from the impact on taxes to the impact on homeowners’ bank accounts to the environmental impact.
 Homeowners get tax credits for installing solar systems, which means that reducing their carbon footprint becomes a profitable investment.
 And the upshot of all that is that on tax day you don’t have as much worry about what you’ll have to pay.

-No matter whether you are buying or selling in Los Angeles, it pays, then, to understand how solar energy can impact your taxes.
+No matter whether you are buying or selling in Riverside, it pays, then, to understand how solar energy can impact your taxes.
 But you do need to be aware that this is a field constantly in flux.
 Your local real estate agent, though, can help you stay abreast of the latest developments and what they mean for your real estate goals.